The Best Time to Travel to Namibia Month by Month

 February – Rains and Life

-March – End of the Rains
+March – End of Rains

 April – The Transition

-May – Start of the Dry Season
+May – Beginning of the Dry Season

 June – Cold Nights, Clear Skies

-July – Peak of Safari Season
+July – Peak Safari Season

-Many animals, little vegetation.
+Plenty of wildlife, sparse vegetation.
 Cold mornings, warm afternoons.

 August – Perfect Weather for Adventures